brandonkreitler/brandonkreitler.github.io/_posts/2017-06-22-Fragopoulos.md

 ---
 layout: post
-title: George Fragopoulos\: "We wander like homeless iambs"
+title: "We wander like homeless iambs"
 date: 2017-06-22
 ---